Tom & Jerry Kids: Production and broadcast

-The series was a co-production between Hanna-Barbera and Turner Entertainment Co, serving as the former's second Tom and Jerry series after The Tom and Jerry Show in 1975.
+The series was a co-production between Hanna-Barbera and Turner Entertainment Co., serving as the former's second Tom and Jerry series after The Tom & Jerry Show in 1975.
 This is the first Tom and Jerry series to be produced by Turner Entertainment, after they had bought the Tom and Jerry franchise from Metro-Goldwyn-Mayer in 1986.
 Parent company Turner Broadcasting System would buy the Hanna-Barbera studios in late 1991 starting with the third season.
 Perhaps the most notable differences from the classic shorts are the pair's appearances (and ages).
 Tom & Jerry Kids was one of the last Saturday-morning cartoons from Hanna-Barbera before shifting focus toward producing shows specifically for Cartoon Network.

-In 1994, Fox canceled the series and ended its run on Fox Kids on September 4, 1994, but it soon began airing in reruns on Cartoon Network (which Turner launched to showcase its large animation library, including the original Tom and Jerry) in 1995, and ended in 2007 when the show was removed from the Cartoon Network schedule and instead moved over to its sibling network Boomerang.
-Spacetoon aired this show from July 13, 2000 to December 31, 2004.
+In 1994, Fox canceled the series and ended its run on Fox Kids on September 4, 1994, but it soon began airing in reruns on Cartoon Network (which Turner launched to showcase its large animation library, including the original Tom and Jerry) in 1995, and ended in 2007 when the show was removed from the Cartoon Network schedule and moved to its sister channel Boomerang.
+However, it made a brief return to the Cartoon Network airwaves on June 4, 2023, during a marathon consisting on other Tom and Jerry shows.
+In the MENA region, an Arabic-language version of the show was broadcast on Spacetoon from July 13, 2000, to December 31, 2004.

 Home media

 In 1991, 12 episodes were put on two VHS cassettes in the United States, although only a few million copies were made.
 Eleven VHS cassettes were released in the United Kingdom.
 The series was released on DVD in Germany by Kinowelt Home Entertainment on July 11, 2008, as the first official DVD release.
 In 2010, the episode Flippin' Fido was included in the Deluxe Anniversary Collection DVD set with the original opening and closing titles restored, different from TV airing versions.

 On April 30, 2013, Warner Home Video released the first season of the show on DVD for the first time.
+The remaining 3 seasons have yet to see a DVD release.
 In the United Kingdom, Season One was released as 2 separate DVDs on August 12, 2013, under the titles Baby Tom and Jerry, as part of WB's Big Faces range.
 Like the U.S. release of Season One, Baby Tom includes the first seven half-hour episodes, while Baby Jerry includes the remaining 6 episodes.